ForgeGit/class_cope/README.md

 This question, usually followed by looking at a couple top DPS logs <sup>(read: "Top parses" or "Top rankings")</sup> for your boss of preference, will lead to wildly over-represent what is not always proper examples of "good class-specific gameplay", nor that of class-specific *min-maxing* (regardless of it being personal (selfish) *min-maxing* or not).

-For instance, accesible sources of extra DPS that one can use for "min-maxing" <sup>(WCL parsing approved✅)</sup> such as tailoring cloth-crafting buffs, pre-summoning guardians, or receiving external buffs (Power Infusion, Focus Magic, among others) should always be a (personal) DPS increase <sub>*minor or major*</sub>, and you might see them being used in **__"some"__** of the top rankings.
+For example: Easy things one can do for higher DPS (WCL parsing approved✅) such as using tailoring cloth-crafting buffs, pre-summoning guardians, or receiving external buffs (Power Infusion, Focus Magic, among others) should always be a DPS increase <sub>*minor or major*</sub>, and you will see them being used in **__"some"__** of the top rankings logs.
 However, this won't always be the case.

 <img src="_img/tentacle_weave.jpg" /><br />
-*Figure 1: May I introduce you to my lord and savior, Vanquished Clutches of Yogg-Saron?*
+*Figure 1:My brother in Thrall, may I introduce you to my lord and savior, Vanquished Clutches of Yogg-Saron?*

 You don't **__"need"__** these things to have a higher DPS (you probably have other things you can improve on first), however adding to your DPS (*min-maxing*) with some of these extra buffs will make it __more likely__ for you to "parse" higher, and obtain a high ranking.